ntunlplab/AMDRD/README.md

 This repository contains the source code and necessary instructions for the AMDRD model, which focuses on the extraction of discourse relations within a document.

 # Folder Structure

-src/: Contains the main source code.
+boundary_extraction/: Contains code for ADU tagging and boundary extraction.

-boundary_extraction/: Contains code for ADU tagging and boundary extraction. relation_identification/: Contains code for ADU relation identification. data/: Holds publicly available datasets from other research teams used in this study.
+relation_identification/: Contains code for ADU relation identification.

-LREC_dataset/: Dataset used for training the argument structure extraction model.
+data/: Holds publicly available datasets from other research teams used in this study.

 ## Requirements
 Make sure you have the following dependencies installed: